-- AHS Coordinated COVID-19 Response must be contacted as soon as there is a case suspected. - Operators must review and implement the AHS Guidelines for COVID-19 Outbreak Prevention, Control and Management in Congregate Living Sites at the point that they identify or are notified that any person (resident or staff) has suspected, probable or confirmed COVID-19. - If the infection is determined not to be COVID-19, the site must implement any additional guidance provided by public health (e.g., guidelines for another influenza-like illness).
+- AHS Coordinated COVID-19 Response must be contacted as soon as there is a case suspected. - The AHS Coordinated COVID-19 Response team should only be contacted with new cases that are suspected in a health care facility that is not already experiencing an outbreak.
+They do not need to be contacted with additional ill individuals (resident/staff) after the initial notification.
+Once the AHS Coordinated COVID-19 Response team has been informed of an outbreak in a health care facility, the AHS Zone Medical Officers of Health (or designate) will be the contact to manage the outbreak going forward. - Operators must review and implement the AHS Guidelines for COVID-19 Outbreak Prevention, Control and Management in Congregate Living Sites at the point that they identify or are notified that any person (resident or staff) has suspected, probable or confirmed COVID-19. - If the infection is determined not to be COVID-19, the site must implement any additional guidance provided by public health (e.g., guidelines for another influenza-like illness).